-Prior, Siobhan has worked globally throughout Africa, Europe, and the Pacific, in natural disaster-, refugee-, post-Ebola-, drought-, and conflict-response.
+Prior, Siobhan has worked throughout Africa, Europe, and the Pacific, in response to disasters, drought and conflict, and in post-Ebola contexts.

-It seems like a world away from her life a few short years ago when Siobhan was splitting time between working in tourism throughout sub-Saharan Africa, and various public service roles focused on records and information management within policy teams.
+It’s now been nearly 10 years since Siobhan was splitting time between working in tourism throughout sub-Saharan Africa, and various public service roles focused on records and information management within policy teams.

 “I realise now, looking back, that those two skill sets prepared me quite well for work in the humanitarian sector.

 But for Siobhan, it wasn’t enough to rely on a pre-existing set of skills; developing a formal foundation of evidence-based best practice was critical.

 “I wanted to join and ultimately influence the sector properly, as someone who is formally qualified to perform in certain roles and therefore better equipped to make a positive contribution to the humanitarian sector.”